 - a.
-A list of all licensed provider closures and all newly licensed providers; - b.
+A list of all licensed provider closures, suspended license, summary suspensions, revocations, denials, and all newly licensed providers; - b.
 A list of all provider names and the provider's Social Service Payment System (SSPS) number with overpayments; - c.
 A list of all Early Achiever ratings by provider name and SSPS provider number; - d.
 A list of all provider names and their SSPS provider numbers who have had their initial license extended; - e.
 A list of all provider names and their SSPS provider numbers who have been issued facility licensing compliance agreements (FLCAs); and - f.
-A list of all providers who have provided subsidized care.
+A list of all providers who have provided subsidized care. - g.
+A list of all providers names and SSPS provider number that includes how many children they are licensed for and their business hours.